Albrtito/ObsidianNotes/02 - Atomic/20240528 - 121302 - First order, Linear  ODE.md

 $$

 **Remark:**
++ For the non-homogeneous part, the integral will need to be usually done applying [[20240529 - 132751 - Method -Integration by parts|Integration by parts]]
 + The value: $e^{g(x)}\over a_1(x)$ is called **integrating factor** because it reduces the non-homogeneous part in order to solve by direct integration. #Duda : Same as last one in this same document.
 + This solution is also true for an ODE of n-th order